One-child policy: Background

 Although China's fertility rate plummeted faster than anywhere else in the world during the 1970s under these restrictions, the Chinese government thought it was still too high, influenced by the global debate over a possible overpopulation crisis suggested by organizations such as the Club of Rome and the Sierra Club.
-Fertility rate dropped from 5.9 in the 1950s and to 4.0 in the 1970s.
+The fertility rate dropped from 5.9 in the 1950s to 4.0 in the 1970s.
 Yet, the population still grew at a significant rate.
 There were approximately 541,670,000 people in China in the year 1949.
 The number then went up to 806,710,000 in 1969.